 Let’s be honest here; most OSHA and HIPAA healthcare Compliance Officers are chosen because they are the ones on the staff with the most time, and that’s usually the newest people.
 While this idea seems logical it can cause a lot of problems in the long run.
-There are drawbacks in choosing a new employee or a low-level worker to be a compliance officer.
+There are drawbacks in choosing a compliance officer.

 - They aren’t familiar with your set-up or your policies and procedures.

 - They lack training, knowledge, and experience.
 It takes years for compliance officers to really absorb the laws and understand their duties.

 - They do not have the authority to change or enforce rules.

 - They are usually the highest turnover-risk population and may have not yet developed the loyalty to your business that would motivate them to keep an eye on the risks to your employees, your patients, and your practice’s bottom line.